 The staff is not responsible for young children brought to the Library.
 They need to be closely supervised by the adult who brings them and to follow all Library rules.
-Children under the age of 18 must be accompanied by an adult, unless they are registered in dual credit or Early High School courses.
+Children under the age of 18 must be accompanied by an adult, unless they are registered in dual credit courses.